-We service a large and diversified account base consisting of consumer goods, food and beverage, electronics and high-tech, aviation and automotive, military and government, and manufacturing and retail customers.
-For the annual period up to the date of this report, no single customer and no strategic operating partner represented more than 5% of our consolidated revenue, reducing risks associated with any particular industry, geographic or customer concentration.
+We service a large, broad, and diversified account base consisting of consumer goods, food and beverage, electronics and high-tech, aviation and automotive, military and government, and manufacturing and retail customers.
+For the annual period up to the date of this report, no single customer and no strategic operating partner represented more than 10% of our consolidated revenue, thus, reducing concentration risks associated with any particular industry, geographic or customer concentration.